-• An average debate would be characterized by a presentation that includes only one supporting reason or
+An average debate would be characterized by a presentation that includes only one supporting reason or lacks in the quality of delivery.
+However, the following basic components of a debate will still be included:

-- States position
+- States position.

-- Provides one reason supporting their position
+- Provides one reason supporting the position.

-- Tells delegation how to vote
+- Tells delegation how to vote.